CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 C/ Deliverables - these are the tasks or items that our project team is contractually obligated to deliver, and include tangible action items such as product upgrades, service support, reports, etc.

-D/ Contract cost or amount
+D/ Contract cost or amount.

 2/ Contract Extensions generally involve retaining the contractual language yet adjusting the given dates (e.g., for option terms or option years).